BisnisKomodo/BisnisKomodo/README.md

    </td>
     </tr>
     <tr>
       <td valign="text-top">Lightning boy remains as my first simple game, inspired by Super Mario Bros where you gotta jump and avoid obstacle in order to reach to your winning places.
-I built the player movement system,  Climbing System, Healthcontroller and the kill system for the player when falling to lava or touch nearby obstacle.</td>
+I built the player movement system,  Climbing System, Healthcontroller and the kill system for the player when falling to lava or touch nearby obstacle.</br><b>Role : Game Programmer</b></td>
       <td valign="text-top">WEE Land is a game that entirely forgoes combat system.
 Your main objective is to survive as long as possible maintaining the Welfare, Entertainment and Education meter for the citizen.
 You are given a limited budget to satisfy the need of the citizen.
-I create Citizen meter, Shop System, Budget system, Day system, Next day system and a random event which trigger every one day.<br></td>
+I create Citizen meter, Shop System, Budget system, Day system, Next day system and a random event which trigger every one day.</br><b>Role : Game Programmer</b><br></td>
     </tr>
     <tr>
       <td><a href="https://bisniskomodo.itch.io/lightning-boy">Itch Page</td>